Last updated on November 27th, 2022

 I already fell in love with Fakarava as I peaked out of my Air Tahiti window seat.
 From up here, the magical atoll looks like a NASA satellite image – a massive ring of coral rock in the middle of the vast ocean, encircling a blue lagoon often sprinkled with tiny golden sand bars.
 Fakarava not only offers scuba divers the chance to visit underwater heaven, but also offers anyone the chance to enjoy life as it should be – extra slow and on your very own tropical beach.
 Visit this dream atoll before the secret is out, and use this Fakarava Travel Guide to make your tropical wishes come true!

-The second largest atoll in the archipelago, Fakarava is home to the largest lagoon pass in French Polynesia – the Garuae Pass (~2km wide).
-The atoll is home to incredibly rich marine life, which are protected as part of Fakarava’s status as an UNESCO Biosphere Reserve.
-Its huge lagoon may not be as big as Rangiroa’s, but it measures a whopping 60*25 kilometers, sitting on top of a former volcano which sunk millions of years ago that reaches a depth of 1,100 meters!
+The second-largest atoll in the archipelago, Fakarava is home to the largest lagoon pass in French Polynesia – the Garuae Pass (~2km wide).
+The atoll is home to incredibly rich marine life, which is protected as part of Fakarava’s status as a UNESCO Biosphere Reserve.
+Its huge lagoon may not be as big as Rangiroa’s, but it measures a whopping 60*25 kilometers, sitting on top of a former volcano that sunk millions of years ago that reaches a depth of 1,100 meters!

-There are about 850 locals living on this huge yet isolated stretch of narrow coral rock.
-They live a very easy going life, tending to coconut plantations used in the production of copra, cultivating black pearls, fishing and catering to scuba diving tourists.
+About 850 locals are living on this huge yet isolated stretch of narrow coral rock.
+They live a very easy-going life, tending to coconut plantations used in the production of copra, cultivating black pearls, fishing, and catering to scuba diving tourists.